javascript-tutorial/en.javascript.info/1-js/11-async/06-promisify/article.md

 Remember, a promise may have only one result, but a callback may technically be called many times.

 So promisification is only meant for functions that call the callback once.
-Furhter calls will be ignored.
+Further calls will be ignored.
 ```